panzarino/mlbgame/longdesc.rst

     --hide                  hides output from update script
     --box_score             caches the box scores and individual game stats from every game --start_date <year>     year to start updating from (runs until current day)

-If you have a question or need help, the quickest way to get a response is to file an issue on the `Github issue tracker <https://github.com/zachpanz88/mlbgame/issues/new>`__

 Use of mlbgame must follow the terms stated in the `license <https://raw.githubusercontent.com/zachpanz88/mlbgame/master/LICENSE>`__